Eastern Kentucky University at a Glance

 Eastern Kentucky University, located at the nexus of the Bluegrass Region and the Appalachian foothills in Richmond, Kentucky, is a student-centered comprehensive regional university dedicated to high-quality instruction, service and scholarship.

-From its establishment in 1906 as a normal school to prepare schoolteachers, the University has grown to offer more than 100 degree programs at the associate, baccalaureate, master’s and doctoral levels.
-Today, approximately 17,000 students (a near record for Eastern) come from almost every state and 60 countries, and approximately 140,000 successful alumni worldwide have distinguished themselves in virtually every profession.
-Many students attend one of three EKU regional campuses scattered throughout the University’s primary service region.
+From its establishment in 1906 as a normal school to prepare schoolteachers, the University has grown to offer nearly 100 degree programs at the associate, baccalaureate, master’s and doctoral levels.
+Today, approximately 16,600 students (a near record for Eastern) come from almost every state and 43 countries, and more than 140,000 successful alumni worldwide have distinguished themselves in virtually every profession.
+Many students attend one of EKU’s two regional campuses, located in Corbin and Manchester.

 Underscoring the University’s legacy as a “School of Opportunity,” many of Eastern’s successful alumni were the first in their families to attend college.
-Even today, 29 percent of this year’s freshmen are first-generation college students.
-At the same time, EKU is attracting more of the best and brightest students; the Fall 2016 class was the best academically prepared in the institution’s history.
+Even today, approximately 30 percent of EKU freshmen are first-generation college students.
+At the same time, EKU is attracting more of the best and brightest students; the Fall 2017 class was the best academically prepared in the institution’s history.